brian8544/Achievement_Creator/README.md

 # World of Warcraft Achievement Creator (faker)

+This addon NO LONGER works since 9.1.5 -> Blizzard has implemented more checks thus invalidating this addon.
+Sorry!

 Create fake achievements in World of Warcraft to easily get into groups, impress your friends or guildies (without any effort.. duh!)

 ## Installation: